Judges

 Bo Long

-has been active in her community including being a Rotarian and a member of her Peach Arch Hospital Auxiliary.
-She has also been a Chinese interpreter at Barkerville National Historical Site, where she shared her cultural background with visitors.
+Bo Long a highly respected, active member of her community including being a Rotarian and a member of Peach Arch Hospital Auxiliary.
+She has also been a Chinese interpreter at Barkerville National Historical Site, where she shared her cultural heritage with visitors.

 Donna Beaudry